mobot95/SolarSelfConsumptionPWM/README.md

   "netMargin": 50
 }
 ```
-In the example, I'm using a frequency of 10hz (pwm.frequency) and a range of 100 (pwm.range) to drive an SSR with a resistive load rated at 1530w (load.ratedPower).
+In the example, a frequency of 10hz (pwm.frequency) and a range of 100 (pwm.range) are set in order to drive an SSR with a resistive load rated at 1530w (load.ratedPower).

-I want to active the PWM when the power available is atleast 350w (load.minPower), I want to do generate PWM settings every 5000ms (scanInterval) and I want to let 50w available in the grid (netMargin)
+PWM is active when the power available is atleast 350w (load.minPower), PWM settings are generated every 5000ms (scanInterval) and a power of atleast 50w it will be available on the grid (netMargin).

-I'm publishing PWM settings (duty, range and frequency) to specific topics in order to manage a remote PWM controller
+PWM settings (duty, range and frequency) are published to specific topics in order to manage a remote PWM controller.

+An estimated power associated to the duty applied to PWM  it's published to specific topic (topics.publishPowerLoad)

 ## Custom Shell Execution
-Instead of MQTT, PWM values (duty, range and frequency) can be sent in an custom shell that it's possible to write in "customShellExec".
+Instead of MQTT, A custom shell can be executed every time PWM settings are generated.

-It's possible to run a local script using external library (pigpio in a Raspberry)
+It's possible to write a custom shell editing the "customShellExec" parameter in the configuration

 ###### Example:
 ```
 "customShellExec": "python3 pwm-controller.py {frequency} {range} {duty}"